 It’s a crude metaphor but appropo, when it comes to the prophetic pulse, when it comes to the way events are concatenating around us: the notion of a pimple, worsening, reddening, swelling.
 This is what we are very much witnessing now and have, now, for decades.
 Is it ready to “pop”?

 The signs of the times are more interesting than ever.
 The climate is swerving — for two decades now we have used the term “gyrating” (we stay away from politics).
-The list of such augurs, such signs, and not just in erratic weather, is a very long one, from quakes to volcanoes.
-As erratic as the weather: Wall Street.
+The list of such signs, such augurs, is a very long one, from quakes to volcanoes.
+We have even Wall Street: as erratic (and hot-cold) as the weather.

-When it erupts, purification will come in a number of forms — perhaps more like a train, one car after another — than as a single event — though there will be a constant roar.
+When it erupts, purification will come in a number of forms — perhaps more like a train, one car after another — than as a single event, though, as with a train, there will be a constant roar.

 To be continued….